hide-kawabata/traf/README.md

 Note 1: This modification of PG is also recommended for Coq 8.6 users because of a slight (preferable, maybe) change of behavior.
 Note 2: Proof General v4.4 (released on 19 Sep 2016) is not supported.
 Please use later versions.

+Note 3: When you install PG by using MELPA, you might have to modify files in a directory named like ~/.emacs.d/elpa/proof-general-20181226.2300/.
+Be sure that you might have to byte-compile .el files into .elc files.

 ## Building Traf